pbiggar/phc/doc/manual/treetutorial4.rst

 What's Next?
 ------------

-<xref linkend="treetutorial5"> explains how to change the order in which the
-children of a node are visited, avoid visiting some children, or how to execute a piece of code in between visiting two children.
+:ref:`treetutorial5` explains how to change the order in which the children of a node are visited, avoid visiting some children, or how to execute a piece of code in between visiting two children.